-- 48 1.
-While OPOs are responsible for packaging, labeling, and transporting deceased donor organs, 49 vessels, and tissue typing samples, recovery hospitals are responsible for packaging, labeling, 50 and transporting living donor organs, vessels, and tissue typing samples. - 51 12.
-When a member repackages a living donor organ, they are not required to notify the member 52 that originally packaged the organ. - Instead of the list of documents in Policy 16.4: Documentation Accompanying the Organ or Vessel, living donor organs must contain the blood type source documents, donor informed consent form, and the complete medical record of the living donor.
-Vessels that are shipped separately from living donor organs must include the same documents as are required for shipping living donor organs. - 34.
-Blood samples and tissue typing materials must contain the donor ID and one of the following three identifiers: donor date of birth, donor initials, or a locally assigned unique ID.
+While OPOs are responsible for packaging, labeling, and transporting deceased donor organs, vessels, and tissue typing samples, recovery hospitals are responsible for packaging, labeling, and transporting living donor organs, vessels, and tissue typing samples.

+- Members are not required to use the OPTN organ tracking system for labeling and packaging living donor organs, vessels, and tissue typing samples. - When a member repackages a living donor organ, they are not required to notify the member thatoriginally packaged the organ. - In addition to the list of documents in Policy 16.4: Documentation Accompanying the Organ or Vessel, living donor organs must contain the blood type source documents, donor informed consent form, and the complete medical record of the living donor.
+Vessels that are shipped separately from living donor organs must include the same documents as are required for shipping living donor organs. - 4.
+Blood samples and tissue typing materials must contain the donor ID and one of the following three-identifiers: donor date of birth, donor initials, or a locally assigned unique ID.
 Each sample must contain the donor's blood type and subtype, the type of tissue, and the date and time when the sample was obtained.
-The recovery hospital must document in the donor record all unique identifiers used to label blood samples and tissue typing materials. - 45.
-The recovery hospital will provide specimens for tissue typing if requested.
-The minimum typing materials for living donor kidneys are: two ACD (yellow top) tubes per kidney. - 56.
-The recovery hospital is not required to use the OPTN organ tracking system for labeling and packaging living donor organs.
+The recovery hospital must document in the donor record all unique identifiers used to label blood samples and tissue typing materials. - The recovery hospital will provide specimens for tissue typing if requested.
+The minimum typing materials for living donor kidneys are two ACD (yellow top) tubes per kidney.

-16.2 Packaging and Labeling Responsibilities
+79 16.2 Packaging and Labeling Responsibilities